OlivierSohn/hamazed/BACKLOG.md

-- try foldr for:
-produceUsefulInterleavedVariations
-in produceRotations, try foldMap?

-- for graph, try Mutable vector only, (no freezing)
-- then try to reuse the same mutable vector multiple times (allocate it in a caller function)
-- same for matrices: reuse

 - with automated tests, tune thresholdDiffComponentCount (see it as an additional parameter in the strategy)

 - benchmark IntSet vs. Set Int for Sums